Viktória Fődi

-Viktória Fődi (February 23, 1882 – October 10, 1940), better known by her nickname Pipás Pista ("Pipe-smoking Steve"), was a Hungarian murderer and suspected serial killer responsible for at least two killings in Szeged in 1919 and 1922.
-A controversial, almost mythical figure in both contemporary and modern Hungary, she has been the subject of many books, plays and films dedicated to her case.
+Viktória Fődi (February 23, 1882 – October 10, 1940), better known by his nickname Pipás Pista ("Pipe-smoking Steve"), was a Hungarian murderer and suspected serial killer responsible for at least two killings in Szeged in 1919 and 1922.
+A controversial, almost mythical figure in both contemporary and modern Hungary, he has been the subject of many books, plays and films dedicated to his case.

 Early life

 Many conflicting accounts exist about Fődi's past, making it hard to distinguish which claims are fact and which are fiction.
-According to most, she was born circa 1886 in Szeged to impoverished farmers Lukács Fődi and Mária Tómbacz, but lived in and around Tompa for the majority of her life.
-Her father was regarded as a violent alcoholic who frequently maltreated his family, leaving his young daughter with a great resentment towards men who acted like him.
-At the age of 13, in order to alleviate their debts, Fődi's parents sold her to work as a housemaid in Turócszentmárton, where she would pick up smoking as a regular habit.
-According to some reports, her employer, Mórich Sulák, allegedly raped her on a regular basis and even impregnated her, but no supporting evidence for these allegations has been found.
-Later on, Sulák introduced the then-19-year-old girl to 27-year-old wealthy farmer Pál Rieger, to whom Viktória was married in 1902.
+According to most, he was born circa 1886 in Szeged to impoverished farmers Lukács Fődi and Mária Tómbacz, but lived in and around Tompa for the majority of his life.
+His father was regarded as a violent alcoholic who frequently maltreated his family, leaving his young child with a great resentment towards men who acted like him.
+At the age of 13, in order to alleviate their debts, Fődi's parents sold him to work as a housemaid in Turócszentmárton, where he would pick up smoking as a regular habit.
+According to some reports, his employer, Mórich Sulák, allegedly raped him on a regular basis and even impregnated him, but no supporting evidence for these allegations has been found.
+Later on, Sulák introduced the then-19-year-old housemaid to 27-year-old wealthy farmer Pál Rieger, to whom Viktória was married in 1902.
 The couple later moved to the village of Átokháza, residing in a farmhouse owned by Pál.
-According to some reports, Rieger was an abusive husband who regularly beat his wife, but others claimed this to be false.
-What was certain is that in 1910, the couple divorced, and shortly after Rieger went off to fight in the First World War, Fődi began dressing and identifying as a man, allegedly because she considered it easier to get a job this way.
+According to some reports, Rieger was an abusive husband who regularly beat Viktória, but others claimed this to be false.
+What was certain is that in 1910, the couple divorced, and shortly after Rieger went off to fight in the First World War, Fődi began dressing and identifying as a man, allegedly because he considered it easier to get a job this way.

-Despite being considered an oddball by locals, Fődi, or Pipás Pista as she was known to most, was respected for her job as a day laborer and praised for his strong work ethic.
-However, she was also notorious for her drinking habits and activities in the local Dog Scraper Inn, where she frequently engaged in fights and cutting the hands of her opponents.
+Despite being considered an oddball by locals, Fődi, or Pipás Pista as he was known to most, was respected for his job as a day laborer and praised for his strong work ethic.
+However, he was also notorious for his drinking habits and activities in the local Dog Scraper Inn, where he frequently engaged in fights and cutting the hands of his opponents.